kylerove/pediatricurologybook/_chapters/03-20_voiding-dysfunction.md

 1. Evaluations will include a uroflowmetry with pelvic floor EMG and if possible a second abdominal muscle EMG.
 2. If abdominal straining is evident with a weak inefficient flow rate (flow index \<0.7) and elevated postvoid residual, consider the diagnosis of UAB.
 3. Confirm with urodynamics
+4. Start urotherapy
-4. Consider alpha blockers to help open bladder neck and improve emptying
+5. Consider alpha blockers to help open bladder neck and improve emptying
-5. Up to 50% of patients also have OAB and need treatment of OAB to prevent incontinence or recurrent UTIs
+6. Up to 50% of patients also have OAB and need treatment of OAB to prevent incontinence or recurrent UTIs
-6. ISS is commonly seen in UAB patients and treatment with alpha blockers is necessary in these patients.
+7. ISS is commonly seen in UAB patients and treatment with alpha blockers is necessary in these patients.
-7. Consider CIC if patients have high PVR and or have recurrent UTIs; some have utilized sacral neuromodulation but with limited success
+8. Consider CIC if patients have high PVR and or have recurrent UTIs; some have utilized sacral neuromodulation but with limited success

 ### Pollakiuria